conquerr0rr/conquerr0rr/README.md

 ### About me

-I'm a MERN Stack Developer looking forward to build something great by experimenting everyday.
+I'm a Front end developer looking forward to build something great by experimenting everyday.

 I also like to play games a lot when im not doing work.